-193. On October 31, 2024, Ms. Mohanarajah received a letter from the EEAC declaring her suspension had been lifted.

-194. Until UNC lifted her suspension, Plaintiff Mohanarajah had remained suspended and banned from campus for over six months, without a hearing.

-195. Plaintiff Mohanarajah was unable to re-enroll in classes while she was suspended, and her graduation date was further delayed.
+- 167. The EEAC's action against Plaintiff Mohanarajah is atypical-it is otherwise customary to refer students in violation of UNC's "Instrument of Student Judicial Governance" to the student-led Honor Court. - 168.
+The EEAC's letter to Plaintiff Mohanarajah informing her of her immediate and indefinite suspension stated the basis for this suspension was her "cit[ation] for 2nd degree trespassing," and the "issu[ance] of a University Trespass on April 30, 2024, in Polk Place after law enforcement officers ordered you and others to disperse and you allegedly failed to comply with that order." - 169.
+Plaintiff Mohanarajah was never criminally charged for second-degree trespass. - 170.
+The reasons stated in the EEAC letter to Plaintiff Mohanarajah do not fall under any of the five categories enumerating the EEAC's responsibilities.
+The categories make clear that the EEAC process is intended to be utilized for incidents involving imminent threats of violence, not protests. - 171.
+On October 31, 2024, Ms. Mohanarajah received a letter from the EEAC declaring her suspension had been lifted. - 172.
+Until UNC lifted her suspension, Plaintiff Mohanarajah had remained suspended and banned from campus for over six months, without a hearing. - 173.
+Plaintiff Mohanarajah was unable to re-enroll in classes while she was suspended, and her graduation date was further delayed.

-196. Defendants Desiree Rieckenberg, Cpt.
-Rasheem Holland, and Jennifer Spangenberg are listed as the signatories on Ms. Mohanarajah's EEAC letter.

-197. Ms. Mohanarajah remains partially banned from campus.
+- 174. Defendants Desiree Rieckenberg, Cpt.
+Rasheem Holland, and Jennifer Spangenberg are listed as the signatories on Ms. Mohanarajah's EEAC letter. - 175.
+Ms. Mohanarajah remains partially banned from campus.
 Per a letter from Defendant James December 6, 2024.
-Ms. Mohanarajah must notify and seek permission from Defendant James for campus-based activities, including classes, on a case-by-case basis, notwithstanding the lifting of her suspension.

-198. Plaintiff Mohanarajah met with her advisor to plan for her re-enrollment.

-199. She was told there are currently no online courses at UNC that would count towards her major.

-200. Were she not banned from campus, Plaintiff Mohanarajah would continue to participate in First Amendment protected activities in the open, outdoor spaces of UNC Chapel Hill's campus.

-201. Plaintiff Anshu Shah is an undergraduate student at UNC Chapel Hill expected to graduate in May 2025.

-202. At the time of the encampment, Plaintiff Shah was a member of UNC SJP but he was not an organizer of the protest.

-203. Plaintiff Shah was present at the encampment on April 26, 27, 28 and 30, 2024.
+Ms. Mohanarajah must notify and seek permission from Defendant James for campus-based activities, including classes, on a case-by-case basis, notwithstanding the lifting of her suspension. - 176.
+There are currently no online courses at UNC available to Plaintiff Mohanarajah. - 177.
+Were she not banned from campus, Plaintiff Mohanarajah would continue to participate in First Amendment protected activities in the open, outdoor spaces of UNC Chapel Hill's campus. - 178.
+Plaintiff Anshu Shah is an undergraduate student at UNC Chapel Hill expected to graduate in May 2025. - 179.
+At the time of the encampment, Plaintiff Shah was a member of UNC SJP. - 180.
+Plaintiff Shah was present at the encampment on April 26, 27, 28 and 30, 2024.
 He slept at the encampment on Friday, April 26, and Sunday, April 29, 2024.

-204. Plaintiff Shah did not own any of the tents used in the encampment and did not have authority to take them down.

-205. Plaintiff Shah attended the encampment to: engage in political speech criticizing and raising awareness about the U.S.'s complicity in war crimes, petition UNC not to be complicit in those war crimes, take in the speech and expression of other encampment participants (including non-students), associate with them, and show political solidarity with encampments around the U.S.
+- 181. Plaintiff Shah attended the encampment to: engage in political speech criticizing and raising awareness about the U.S.'s complicity in war crimes, petition UNC not to be complicit in those war crimes, take in the speech and expression of other encampment participants (including non-students), associate with them, and show political solidarity with encampments around the U.S. - 182.
+During his time at the encampment, he took part in prayers with Muslim participants, shared seder with Jewish participants, created art and signs, and attended teach-ins. - 183.
+At no point did Plaintiff Shah see or hear any encampment participants engaging in property damage or disruptive conduct. - 184.
+At no point did Plaintiff Shah himself engage in property damage or disruptive conduct. - 185.
+On the morning of April 30, 2024, Plaintiff Shah saw a UNC Chapel Hill administrator handing a letter to a participant. - 186.
+Shortly thereafter, Plaintiff Shah saw the police tearing down the encampment and arresting participants. - 187.
+Plaintiff Shah moved a short distance away from the encampment but could see his friends and colleagues getting thrown around by the police and having their belongings trampled on.

-206. As a student member of UNC SJP, Plaintiff Shah relied on the campus environment as the central location for building political community.
-The encampment allowed him to engage in ritual, reflection, organizing, and strategic planning in collaboration with other students from institutions across the region.
-That form of association-deeply linked to the geography and culture of college campuses-cannot be replicated elsewhere.
-As a UNC student, he felt especially empowered and motivated to attend the encampment at Polk Place.

-207. Participation in protest at Polk Place carries a unique value for Shah because of Polk Place's long history of protest, ranging from the South African shantytown encampment to the anti-war protests during the Vietnam and Iraq wars.

-208. During his time at the encampment, he took part in prayers with Muslim participants, shared seder with Jewish participants, created art and signs, and attended teach-ins.

-209. At no point did Plaintiff Shah see or hear any encampment participants engaging in property damage or disruptive conduct.

-210. At no point did Plaintiff Shah himself engage in property damage or disruptive conduct.

-211. On the morning of April 30, 2024, Plaintiff Shah saw a UNC Chapel Hill administrator handing a letter to a participant.

-212. Shortly thereafter, Plaintiff Shah saw the police tearing down the encampment and arresting participants.

-213. Plaintiff Shah moved a short distance away from the encampment but could see his friends and colleagues getting thrown around by the police and having their belongings trampled on.